Kindle Direct Publishing Through Amazon.com

 Kindle Direct Publishing doesn't offer editorial services per se (though those services are available for a fee from KDP's Amazon sister company CreateSpace).
 In order to format the file for your e-book, KDP does offer a compact booklet (both in Kindle and PDF form) that provides detailed technical specifications for publishing your e-book successfully on the KDP platform.

 - KDP Book Package - Kindle Direct Publishing offers e-book only format and, as stated above, gives parameters and instructions for the technical specifications for formatting the file.
 In addition to the instructions for the file format, Amazon.com strongly suggests that the book have a compelling cover image, though for those books that don't have an image, the service will fill in with a simple placeholder.

 - Book Cost/Pricing - There are no upfront charges to self-publish on KDP.
-The author chooses his or her own list price; Amazon.com offers options for 35% author royalties and 70% author royalties, each option comes with its own set of parameters for value-added tax (VAT) and delivery costs.
+The author chooses his or her own list price; Amazon.com offers options for 35 percent author royalties and 70 percent author royalties.
+Each option comes with its own set of parameters for value-added tax (VAT) and delivery costs.
 KDP allows the author to switch royalty options, if desired, but it's advisable to review the options carefully before choosing the first time.